JiveOff/fizzle-cli/README.md

 │
 ◇  What is the name of your app?
 │  example-express-app
 │
+◇  What is the command to start your app?
+│  npm start
+│
 ◇  What port does your app run on?
 │  8080